L-carnitine is a naturally occurring amino acid derivative that's often taken as a supplement.

-While it may aid in weight loss for obese individuals or the elderly, although a solid diet and exercise regimen must be in place first.
+While it may aid in weight loss for obese individuals or older adults, a thorough diet and exercise regimen must be in place first.

-L-carnitine may have benefits for brain function.
+L-carnitine may benefit brain function.

 The evidence is mixed when it comes to L-carnitine's effects on sports performance.